mgorny/articles/attack-on-git-signature-verification.rst

 Upon processing this commit, git fails to distinguish the two signatures properly.
-Depending on whether the key used to create the crafted commit signature is in user's keyring or it isn't, and whether it's trusted by the user (presuming the trusted key is), the signature- related format strings work as listed in the table:
+Depending on whether the key used to create the crafted commit signature is in user's keyring, and whether it's trusted by the user (presuming the trusted key is), the signature-related format strings work as listed in the table:

   ======= ================ ============= ===========
   Format  Not in keyring   Untrusted     Trusted